Actipro/WinForms-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/clipboard-operations.md

 editor.ActiveView.PasteFromClipboard();
 ```

-## Customizing Text to be Cut, Copied, or Dragged
+## Customizing Text to be Cut or Copied

-Sometimes it is useful to be able to customize the text, or objects, to be cut, copied, or dragged.
-The [SyntaxEditor](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor).[CutCopyDrag](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor.CutCopyDrag) event that fires before text is cut or copied to the clipboard, and also before a drag occurs.
+Sometimes it is useful to be able to customize the text, or objects, to be cut or copied.
+The [SyntaxEditor](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor).[CutCopyDrag](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor.CutCopyDrag) event that fires before text is cut or copied to the clipboard, and also before a drag occurs (see the [Drag and Drop](drag-drop.md) topic for additional details).

 In its event arguments, it passes the [IDataStore](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.IDataStore) that is to be copied as well as the type of operation that will be performed.
 When the event fires, the [IDataStore](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.IDataStore) has already been initialized with `DataFormats.UnicodeText` and `DataFormats.Text` entries based on the current selection in the editor.
-The [IDataStore](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.IDataStore) can be modified to customize what is sent to the clipboard or dragged.
+The [IDataStore](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.IDataStore) can be modified to customize what is sent to the clipboard.

-## Tracking Clipboard Change Events

-Since the [SyntaxEditor](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor).[CutCopyDrag](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor.CutCopyDrag) event fires any time text is cut or copied from the control, it can also be used to maintain an external clipboard-setting history in your application.
-This is useful for maintaining a clipboard ring for your application.
+> [!NOTE]
+> The [IDataStore](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.IDataStore) interface is used instead of `IDataObject`.
+[IDataStore](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.IDataStore) is designed to use many of the same method signatures that `IDataObject` does and provides a consistent API across our supported platforms.

-## Customizing Text to be Pasted or Dropped
+## Customizing Text to be Pasted

-Just like the [SyntaxEditor](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor).[CutCopyDrag](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor.CutCopyDrag) event, an event is provided to allow for customization of text that is to be pasted or dropped onto the editor.
+Just like the [SyntaxEditor](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor).[CutCopyDrag](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor.CutCopyDrag) event, an event is provided to allow for customization of text that is to be pasted or dropped onto the editor (see the [Drag and Drop](drag-drop.md) topic for additional details).
 The [PasteDragDrop](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor.PasteDragDrop) event fires in several situations:

 - Paste operations
 - Paste completion
 - CanPaste checks
 - Drag enter
+- Drag over
 - Drag/drop

-This event passes the [IDataStore](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.IDataStore) that is to be pasted/dropped and the source of the event.
+This event passes the [IDataStore](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.IDataStore) that is to be pasted and the source of the event.
 The [IDataStore](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.IDataStore) is similar to `IDataObject` (see note above) and provides access to any clipboard data (such as non-text formats) that was used to trigger the event.

 The [PasteDragDropEventArgs](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.PasteDragDropEventArgs).[Text](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.PasteDragDropEventArgs.Text) property can be set to the text to be inserted.
 It also can be set to `null` to insert nothing.

+> [!TIP]
-> [!NOTE]
+>
-> For CanPaste checks and drag enter scenarios, the event arg's `Text` property can be set to any non-null value to indicate that the object can be pasted or dropped.
+> For [CanPaste](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.PasteDragDropAction.CanPaste) actions, the [PasteDragDropEventArgs](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.PasteDragDropEventArgs).[Text](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.PasteDragDropEventArgs.Text) property can be set to any non-`null` value to indicate that an object can be pasted.
+The actual value only has to be assigned for the [Paste](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.PasteDragDropAction.Paste) actions.

+## Tracking Clipboard Change Events

+Since the [SyntaxEditor](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor).[CutCopyDrag](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor.CutCopyDrag) event fires any time text is cut or copied from the control, it can also be used to maintain an external clipboard-setting history in your application.
+This is useful for maintaining a clipboard ring for your application.